 The mind prioritizes survival and reproduction

 A child who depends on her abusive parent for survival can’t come to terms with the abuse.
-Her mind holds on to the belief that the parent loves her and it was her fault that the abuse happened.
-This allows her to explain away the abuse so she can keep expecting only love and care from the parent.
+Her mind holds on to the belief that her parent loves her and it was her fault that the abuse happened.
+This allows her to explain away the abuse so she can keep expecting only love and care from her parent.

 If there’s a mix of abuse and love in such relationships, the mind focuses on the love part and ignores the abuse.
 As a result, people get stuck seeing their partners in a positive light and get entangled in a trauma bond.